microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-01.md

 ## Introduction

-In this assignment, you'll run the reference application to ensure that everything works correctly.
+In this challenge, you'll run the reference application to ensure that everything works correctly.

 ## Description

-As mentioned in the introduction, the hackathon assignments are built upon an existing microservice reference app, entitled the ***Traffic Control Application***.
+As mentioned in the introduction, the hackathon challenges are built upon an existing microservice reference app, entitled the ***Traffic Control Application***.
 To start, you'll test the Traffic Control app to ensure that the application runs and your environment is configured correctly.
 You'll use Visual Studio Code to start each of the 4 microservices shown below:

 <img src="../images/Challenge-01/services.png" style="zoom: 75%;padding-top: 50px;" />